hashgraph/hedera-sdk-cpp/README.md

 ## Prerequisites

-For MacOS and Linux users:
+For MacOS and Linux users (these can be installed with `brew install` or `apt-get install`, respectively):

 - ninja
 - pkg-config